IanAragonSaenz/Stuff-Trading-App/README.md

 * User should display the relative timestamp for each message "8m", "7h"
 * User should display the relative timestamp for each post "8m", "7h"
 * Your app incorporates an external library to add visual polish.
+* The user profiles show their posts in a collection view.

 **Optional Nice-to-have Stories**